abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Write about what you read to internalize texts deeply.md

 - because [[Knowledge work should accrete]] and [[Evergreen note-writing helps reading efforts accumulate]]
 - indeed: **[[Most people read ineffectively]]**

 For deep understanding, it’s not enough to just highlight or write marginalia in books: there isn’t much pressure to synthesize, connect, or to get to the heart of things.
 And they don’t add up to anything over time as you read more.
-Instead, write [Evergreen Notes](Evergreen%20Notes%208b05f5bf420f4caaad50f6fea2828638.md) as you read.
+Instead, write [[Andy Matuschak/Evergreen Notes|Evergreen Notes]] as you read.

 But of course, it doesn’t always make sense to read in this way: much of the time you’re not really trying to internalize the text deeply, and text may not be worthy of that much attention: [[The best way to read is highly contextual]].